Learn how you can contribute to a greener planet by making conscious and sustainable fashion choices.

 The fashion supply chain works in a global context, thus requiring transportation at different stages: Transportation of the fabric from the mill to the sewing factory; the finished garments from the sewing factory to the distribution centre; and finally, the finished garment to the retail stores, or directly to you when ordered online.

 After a long journey, the garments you have consciously bought have finally reached your wardrobe.
-Continue learning about all the ways you can be a responsible consumer, extend the life of your clothes, and reduce your environmental footprint.
+Continue learning about the following 7 habits you can be a responsible consumer, extend the life of your clothes, and reduce your environmental footprint.

 Share your project with us and be featured here!